Can't believe it's the final today! Excited to answer the rest of your questions!

 My name is Fiana and I’m 24.
 I have lived in Dublin (Artane) my whole life and still live here now.
 I love to travel, swim and bring my puppy for walks.
 Here are some photos of him.
 His name is Franklin and he’s a 1 year old pug!

-I am a PhD student working on understanding how DNA makes all of our brains work differently
+My Work: I am a PhD student working on understanding how DNA makes all of our brains work differently

 I am a PhD student in Trinity College Dublin.
 This means that I will be spending the next 4 years researching questions that I find really interesting.
 As I am a scientist in the Genes Zone, you may have guessed already that I study genetics.